aws-samples/amazon-sagemaker-secure-mlops/README.md

         ParameterKey=NumberOfAZs,ParameterValue=2
 ```

-If you would like to use multi-account model deployment, you must provide the valid values for OU ids and the name for the `SetupStackSetExecutionRole`:
+If you would like to use **multi-account model deployment**, you must provide the valid values for OU ids and the name for the `SetupStackSetExecutionRole`:
 ```sh
 STACK_NAME="sm-mlops-env"
 ENV_NAME="sm-mlops"